discord-jda/JDA/README.md

 ```

 JDA currently provides a fallback Logger in case that no SLF4J implementation is present.
-We strongly recommend to use one though, as that can improve speed and allows you to customize the Logger as well as log to files
+We strongly recommend to use one though, as that can improve speed and allows you to customize the Logger as well as route your Logger's output to a file.

 The most popular implementations are [Log4j 2](https://logging.apache.org/log4j/2.x/) and [Logback](https://logback.qos.ch/)